adoart/adoart.github.io/content/english/portfolio/project-4.md

   content: "Personal Project"
 ---

 This project started with an interaction with one of the game developers that I follow on twitter.
-He posted a video of him playing a Theremin and after a small exchange I told him that I thinking doing one in VR.
-He then told me if I could pull off a good one in unity he would include it in his game and include me in the credits...
+He posted a video of him playing a Theremin and after a small exchange I told him that I was thinking doing one in VR.
+He then told me if I could pull off a good one in unity, he would include it in his game and include me in the credits...
 Challenge accepted!!!

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/XYMu-ncsmSU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>